 Natalie Price is an artist as well as the founder and creative director of the local art collective House of Iconoclasts.
 She now hosts a new online artist series called Sad Times Art Club, where she interviews artists to discuss their experience during COVID-19, how they’re coping & how it is translating into their current artwork.

-Sheran Goodspeed Keyton is the founder and artistic director of DVA Productions,and is a writer, director, producer, actor, and singer.
-She has been traveling and performing professionally nationally and internationally for 30 years.
+Sheran Goodspeed Keyton is the founder and artistic director of DVA Productions and is a writer, director, producer, actor, and singer.
+She has been traveling and performing professionally for 30 years.
 Her passion is educational entertainment and the positive influence it can have on the lives of young people.

-Terri Thornton is an artist living and working in Fort Worth, Texas where she divides her time between making art, family and her day-job as Curator of Education at the Modern Art Museum of Fort Worth.
-Terri’s art is conceptually based with concern for visual and often spatial effect.
+Terri Thornton is an artist living and working in Fort Worth where she divides her time between making art, family, and her day-job as Curator of Education at the Modern Art Museum of Fort Worth.
+Terri’s art is conceptually based on concern for visual and often spatial effect.
 For consistency and clarity, she identifies all her work as drawing, no matter the form it takes.

 Adam Dietrich is a filmmaker.
 Most recently, he produced and designed the Amazon Original “The Vast of Night,” and the soon to be released “Tasmanian Devil.”
 He helped oversee Hip Pocket Theatre and co-founded the nonprofit multimedia company The Butterfly Connection, presenting outsider original works in Fort Worth and surrounding areas.